-You’ve probably seen heat distortion on a hot summer day, where there are waves of heat rising from a road.
-Or perhaps you have seen it in the exhaust from a boat, train or airplane.
+You’ve probably seen heat distortion on a hot summer day, with waves of heat rising from a road.
+Or perhaps you have seen it in boat, train, or airplane exhaust.

-Years ago when I first came across it in my photos, I thought it was either something wrong with my technique or equipment, but no amount of fancy gear or flawless camera technique can fix photos ruined by heat distortion.
+Years ago, when I first came across it in my photos, I thought it was something wrong with my technique or equipment, but no fancy gear or flawless camera technique can fix photos ruined by heat distortion.

 When will heat distortion occur?